roguehistory/Hist_Digh3814/content/en/week/9/instructions.md

 ### Goals for this week

-- TODO
-- TODO
-- TODO
-- TODO
+- explore how archaeologists communicate digital archaeology professionally
+- reuse archaeological data from a research compendium

 ### Listen

 [Feed for the podcast here.]()

 ### Read